Guidomo10/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script switch current user to betty
+This script switchs current user to betty
+This script prints the username